-The following 6 pages (figures 9-14) show the zero crossing region of the second-tosecond average of the DuoTone witness signals around the second edge, zoomed-in at different magnifications in the x-axis.
-When the DuoTone signals are symmetric around the 0V level, the zero crossing should be delayed compared to the second tic of the datastream by ~63μs (6.7μs of this is due to and inherent delay on the timing Slave-DuoTone stack (see LIGO-T1500513), and the rest is due to 65536Hz to 16384Hz decimation filter (see Section 6 below).
+The following pages (figures 5-16) show the zero crossing region of the secondto-second average of the DuoTone witness signals around the second edge, zoomed-in at different magnifications in the x-axis.
+When the DuoTone signals are symmetric around the 0V level, the zero crossing should be delayed compared to the second tic of the datastream by ~ $50.25\mu s$ ( $6.7\mu s$ of this is due to an inherent delay on the timing Slave-DuoTone stack (see LIGO-T1500513), and the rest is due to 65536Hz to 16384Hzdecimation filter (see appendix to LIGO-T1500516).
+See LIGO-T1700024 document for characterization of DuoTone timing witness channels for O2.

 On the figures the open circles reflect the average signal, the green error bars indicate the standard deviation, and the ends of the fine black error bars show the maximum/minimum for each data point.
-The line through the data points guide the eye to help visualize the zero crossing, which is most visible at the medium timescale plotted, and is at a bit above 63μs.
-The plots indicate precise agreement with the expected place of the zero crossing and confirm the independent verification measurement by LHO and LLO rapid response team discussed in Section 6 of this document.
+The line through the data points guide the eye to help visualize the zero crossing, which is most visible at the medium timescale plotted, and is at a bit above $50.7\mu s$ .
+The plots indicate precise agreement with the expected place of the zero crossing and confirm the independent verification measurement by LHO and LLO rapid response team discussed (see EVNT log).

 The purpose of this study was not the measurement of the already known DuoTone delay, but to verify the stable microsecond-level performance of the timing system at around the time of the candidate event.
-The DuoTone witness signals indeed indicate very small errors: The highest magnification of a representative data point (the last plot of three for each detector) shows in green the standard deviation of measurements for the point closest to the zero crossing for the hour surrounding the GW151226 event candidate and the error bars indicate the observed maximum and minimum.
+The DuoTone witness signals indeed indicate very small errors: The highest magnification of a representative data point (the last plot of three for each detector) shows in green the standard deviation of measurements for the point closest to the zero crossing for the hour surrounding the G275404 event candidate and the error bars indicate the observed maximum and minimum.